(April 2019 Update: we have now launched the Kubecost project to provide more accurate cost monitoring & allocation for Kubernetes. Learn more here.)

 There are a variety of optimizations that you can make to reduce Kubernetes costs.
 Most teams that we have advised or have been a part of can reduce their infrastructure costs by 30%+ with various actions.
 Monitoring is oftentimes the best starting point in order to determine the return on investment of different cost reduction actions.
 This article presents a simple set of dashboards to start giving you visibility into your key cost parameters (CPU, memory, network and storage).
 Stay tuned for additional articles on the detailed analysis and targeted actions that can help reduce your Kubernetes costs after monitoring is in place.

-We’re a team of ex-Googlers (engineering and product management) that want to help companies better manage their Kubernetes costs without sacrificing performance.
+We’re a team of ex-Googlers (cloud engineers and product managers) that want to help companies better manage their Kubernetes costs without sacrificing performance.
 The KubeCost team is now working with a handful of early customers.
-Get in touch (firstname.lastname@example.org) if you think your team could be a good fit for our pilot or if you have general questions about these metrics!
+Get in touch (firstname.lastname@example.org) if you think your team could be a good fit for our pilot or if you have general questions about these tools!
 Also, we would love to hear from you as we think about new features/metrics to build next.

 Ajay Tripathy is an infrastructure engineer with 5 years of cloud experience.
-He recently led monitoring and compliance efforts for Firebase and is an alumnus of the Google Area120 startup incubator.
+He recently led monitoring and compliance efforts for Firebase and is an alumnus of the Google Area120.

 Webb Brown is a former product manager at Google where he led teams building performance tools.
 Both Webb and Ajay reside in San Francisco, CA.